I'm Forever Blowing Bubbles

-"I'm Forever Blowing Bubbles" is a popular American song written in 1918, released in late 1919, becoming a number one hit for Ben Selvin's Novelty Orchestra.
-It has been revived and adapted over the years, serving as the anthem of Premier League club West Ham United.
+"I'm Forever Blowing Bubbles" is a popular American song written in 1918, released in late 1919, becoming a success for Ben Selvin's Novelty Orchestra.
+It has been revived and adapted over the years since then, serving as the anthem of the British EFL Championship club West Ham United.

 Origins

 The music was composed by John Kellette in 1918.
 The lyrics are credited to "Jaan Kenbrovin"—actually a collective pseudonym for the writers James Kendis, James Brockman and Nat Vincent, combining the first three letters of each lyricist's last name.
 The number debuted in the Broadway musical, The Passing Show of 1918, and it was introduced by Helen Carrington.

 The copyright to "I'm Forever Blowing Bubbles" was registered in 1919 by the Kendis-Brockman Music Co.
 Inc. It was transferred later that year to Jerome H. Remick & Co. of New York and Detroit.
 James Kendis, James Brockman, and Nat Vincent all had separate contracts with their own publishers, leading them to use the name Jaan Kenbrovin for credit on this song.
 James Kendis and James Brockman were partners in the Kendis-Brockman Music Company.